kanata-php/kanata/docs/Readme.md

 > `php kanata plugin:publish {plugin-name} {directory}`

+Available directories for this command at this moment are: `config` and `views`.

+After running config, the new config files will be published at the `./config` folder.
+Views will be published within `./resources/views/vendors/{plugin-folder}`.

 #### command create

 This command generate a new command skeleton for your Kanata Plugin.